Perception, Control and Hardware for In-Hand Slip-Aware Object Manipulation with Parallel Grippers: Abstract

 \section{Abstract}

 Dexterous in-hand manipulation offers significant potential to enhance robotic manipulator capabilities.
-This paper presents a comprehensive study on custom sensors and parallel gripper hardware specifically designed for in-hand slippage control.
-The gripper features rapid closed-loop, low-level force control, and is equipped with sensors capable of independently measuring contact forces and sliding velocities.
+This paper presents a sensori-motor \textcolor{blue1}{architecture} for in-hand slip-aware control, being embodied in a sensorized gripper.
+The gripper in our \textcolor{blue1}{architecture} features rapid closed-loop, low-level force control, and is equipped with sensors capable of independently measuring contact forces and sliding velocities.
 Our system can quickly estimate essential object properties during pick-up using only in-hand sensing, without relying on prior object information.
 We introduce four distinct slippage controllers: gravity-assisted trajectory following for both rotational and linear slippage, a hinge controller that maintains the object's orientation while the gripper rotates, and a slip-avoidance controller.
-The system is mounted on a robot arm and validated through extensive experiments involving a diverse range of objects, demonstrating its novel capabilities.
+The gripper is mounted on a robot arm and validated through extensive experiments involving a diverse range of objects, demonstrating the \textcolor{blue1}{architecture's} novel capabilities for manipulating objects with flat surfaces.

 \keywords{In-Hand Manipulation, Manipulation and Grasping, Grippers, Sensor-Based Control, Contact Modelling}